 Next, the dentist will thoroughly examine your mouth in order to create a treatment plan.
 Your gums and the teeth surrounding the gap in your smile will be closely evaluated, as well as your facial features and jaw structure.

 Dental Implant Surgery

 The implant procedure is not complicated.
 First, a local anesthetic is administered to numb the site.
-If you like, we can also give you nitrous oxide to help you relax while you receive dental implants in Tysons.
+If you like, we can also give you nitrous oxide to help you relax while you receive dental implants.
 Then, a small incision is made in your gums where you have a missing tooth.
 A special instrument similar to a drill removes a small piece of the bone, and the implant is inserted in its place.
 Over the course of the next several months, your gums will heal, and the implant and surrounding bone tissue will fuse together.